You’ve tried waking up early?

 I’ve tried this a few times.
-Didn’t work for me either.
+It didn’t work for me either.

 Luckily, I’ve found another way that actually did work.
-And, best thing about it, you don’t have to suffer.
+You know what the best thing about it is?
+You don’t have to suffer.

-Chances are, you heard about groundbreaking impact visualization makes in the career of all successful pro-athletes, musicians, actors, etc.
+Chances are, you’ve heard about the groundbreaking impact visualization makes in the career of all successful pro-athletes, musicians, actors, and so on.